 - Change in atmosphere

 - Whispered conversations

 - Lack of co-operation

 - Arguments

-- A staff member
+- A staff member isolating themselves

-isolating themselves

 - Formation of cliques

-- Non-verbal behaviour

-e.g. staff ignoring

-each other, being

-dismissive through

-facial gestures,

-adopting an

-aggressive or

-argumentative body

-stance.
+- Non-verbal behaviour e.g. staff ignoring each other, being dismissive through facial gestures, adopting an aggressive or argumentative body stance.

-- Clarify the decisions/actions agreed with all parties and take note of same - Set a date for a review meeting - Following the review meeting, check in periodically with all parties on how things are progressing
+- Negotiate a solution aim to get an agreed solution - Clarify the decisions/actions agreed with all parties and take note of same - Set a date for a review meeting - Following the review meeting, check in periodically with all parties on how things are progressing